babel-utils/babel-plugin-tester/README.md

 of bothersome `\"` to escape quotes.
 This is because, when Jest serializes a string, it will wrap everything in double quotes.
 This isn't a huge deal, but it makes the snapshots harder to read, so we automatically add a snapshot serializer for you to remove those.
+Note that this serializer is added globally and thus will affect _all_ snapshots taken, even those outside of babel-plugin-tester.

-If you don't like that, then do this:
+If you'd like to disable this feature, then use the "pure" export (also disables formatting of babel output with prettier):

 ```diff
 - import { pluginTester } from 'babel-plugin-tester'